Nursing Home Abuse Warning Signs

 Staff members taking advantage of captive nursing home residents and using them as a personal bank account is a serious and widespread issue.
 Elder financial abuse can take many forms.
 If someone else is opening your loved one’s mail or cashing their checks, you should immediately contact a lawyer.
 Additionally, financial abuse can occur when a loved one trusts a healthcare provider with personal financial information.
 When armed with bank account information and social security numbers, abusers can cause lots of damage.
 Common instances of financial abuse include:

 - Stealing money

-- Improper use of guardianship, power of attorney
+- Improper use of the authority granted under a guardianship and/or power of attorney